jodal/biip/docs/quickstart.md

 then know where the Element Strings ends, and the next one starts?

 Let's look closer at the batch/lot number in the example in the previous section.
-It has the following AI defintion:
+It has the following AI definition:

 ```python hl_lines="6"
 GS1ApplicationIdentifier(